 - Breaks down in time and provides valuable nitrogen

-Over this thickness, thatch becomes a barrier.
+If thatch is over ½ inch thick, it becomes a barrier.
 It stops fertilizer from getting into the soil, so you’ll waste a lot of the nutrients you spread.
 Dethatch before fertilizing to prevent this.

-Mowing services cost $50 to $190 for an average lawn size.
+For an average lawn size, mowing services cost $35 to $100.
 Or you can mow your own lawn by buying a mower.
-The cost of a lawn mower varies widely, from around $115 to $3,070.
+The cost of a lawn mower varies widely, from around $123 to $2,547.

 Mow your lawn and collect the clippings before fertilizing.
 Nutrients will have better access to the soil and roots.